 - Fire Administration (Training and Fire Prevention)

 - Fire Suppression

-Jim Versluis leads the training division ensuring that fire personnel receive the proper level of job related education.
+Jerry Sottos was appointed to Training Officer in September of 2022 and leads the training division ensuring that fire personnel receive the proper level of job related education.
 He coordinates all training including fire operations, EMS, and special operations.
-Training Officer Versluis serves as a mentor working closely with and monitoring new members of the department while continuing to support and assist current members while furthering their career.
+Training Officer Sottos serves as a mentor working closely with and monitoring new members of the department while continuing to support and assist current members with furthering their career.

-Jerry Spiegel was appointed as Fire Inspector in 2017.
-He oversees the annual inspection process, educates business and building owners on the importance of complying with the Fire and Life Safety Codes.
+Mitch Cunningham was appointed to Fire Marshal in 2021.
+He oversees the annual inspection process and educates business and building owners on the importance of complying with the Fire and Life Safety Codes.
 He is active in promoting and coordinating public education throughout the community.
-Jerry also reviews building plans for new construction and remodeling projects.
-Most recently he has been leading the "BE ALARMED" program through the Office of the State Fire Marshal, a program designed to promote fire safety to home owners in Moline.
+Mitch also reviews building plans for new construction and remodeling projects.
+Mitch is also leading the "BE ALARMED"program through the Office of the State Fire Marshal.

 The mission of the Moline Fire Department is to promote, protect, and improve the health, safety, and welfare of the residents of our community.